-Kurt Russell And Goldie Hawn: From ‘Rowan And Martin’s Laugh-In’ And Walt Disney To ‘Snatched.’
-[Opinion]
+Kurt Russell And Goldie Hawn: From ‘Rowan And Martin’s Laugh-In’ And Walt Disney To ‘Snatched’ [Opinion]

 Goldie Hawn, Kurt Russell Make Out On Hollywood Walk Of Fame As Their Children Stand By

-Goldie Hawn and Kurt Russell could have changed the world but what they did was so much more important.
-Goldie Hawn and Kurt Russell remain timeless, and ageless icons of an evergreen era.
+Goldie Hawn and Kurt Russell could have changed the world, but what they did was so much more important.
+Goldie Hawn and Kurt Russell remain timeless and ageless icons of an evergreen era.

 Goldie Hawn and Kurt Russell brought a concept of timeless love and kept the spirit of 1970s fun alive.